jarun/nnn/plugins/README.md

     2. The working directory (might differ from `$PWD` in case of symlinked paths; non-canonical).
 Note that the second argument is not passed in case of commands starting with `_`.
 - Sets the environment variable `NNN_PIPE` used to control `nnn` active directory.

-Plugins can also access the current selections by reading the `.selections` file in the config directory (See the `ndiff` plugin for example).
+Plugins can also access the current selections by reading the `.selections` file in the config directory (See the `diffs` plugin for example).

 ## Create your own plugins